 Best Outdoor Basketball Shoes for Wide Feet

-The Way of Wade All City 11 V2 is also a great option for wide-footers, like most Chinese hoop shoes.
+The Way of Wade 808 3 is a great option for wide-footers, like many Chinese hoop shoes.
 Read more.

 Best Outdoor Basketball Shoes for Flat Feet